-The Graduate Diploma (Ph.D.) in Gender Studies and Feminist Research aims to enhance the intellectual development and training of students already enrolled in doctoral programs by allowing them to combine disciplinary research with interdisciplinary scholarship from the fields of Gender and Feminist Studies.
+The Graduate Diploma (Ph.D.) in Gender Studies and Feminist Research aims to enhance the intellectual development and training of students already enrolled in a McMaster doctoral program by allowing them to combine disciplinary research with interdisciplinary scholarship from the fields of Gender and Feminist Studies.

 The Graduate Diploma option is available to in-course Ph.D. students in McMaster’s Departments of Anthropology, Communication Studies & Multimedia, English and Cultural Studies, French, History, Philosophy, Religious Studies, Social Work, and Sociology.